 An oldie, but a really addictive game.
 It was once described as Tetris meets Sudoku; like Tetris you have things dropping from the sky which need slotting into the correct place; like Sudoku you need to be aware of the entire grid so you can slot the numbers into the correct place to give you maximum points (I guess it isn’t massively like Sudoku!).
 The idea is that discs with numbers from 1 to 7 drop down and you need to position them strategically in order to stop the grid filling up.
 Each time a disc drops in a slot where the number matches the number of discs in that row or column, all adjacent cells are exploded.
 Not massive on number work, but a fair bit of strategic thinking and problem solving required.
 The maths behind the scoring system is interesting if you feel the need to work it out.
 There are lots of modes on Drop 7 of which ‘Blitz’ is, in my opinion, the best.

-The goal of this game is to get the coloured trains into boxes of the same colour.
+According to a new Bingo Clash review, the goal of this game is to get the coloured trains into boxes of the same colour.
 Seems simple enough but as the levels pass, there is a greater level of thinking.
 Contains enough curveballs such as splitting, repainting, blocking and more to keep you entertained for hours!
 The links above take you to the paid versions (well worth the money), but if you are feeling a little tight or want to try before you buy, maybe go for the free express versions. (iOS, Android)

 I am a massive fan of SET so it is no surprise that this finds itself on this list.
 If you are new to SET, you may want to check out this post where I describe the game in more detail.
 I have highlighted two versions above which have both been developed by SET Enterprises for iOS (at time of writing, there doesn’t seem to be an Android version).
 SET Mania has 3 different modes which are all solitaire and it is available on all iOS devices.
 SET Pro HD works on iPad only and has 6 solitaire game modes as well as a multiplayer mode.
 Sprint SET is lots of fun.
 Check out the video below to get more of an idea on how it works.
 If you don’t want to download then you can still play the daily SET puzzle from the SET website.